pchab/AndroidRTC/README.md

 Build with Android Studio 1.1.0.
 The Intellij IDEA version is in the master branch.
 You can import the webrtc-client module in your own app if you want to work with it.

+It is also featured in the [Android Arsenal](https://android-arsenal.com/details/3/1262) !

 ## How To

 You need [ProjectRTC](https://github.com/pchab/ProjectRTC) up and running, and it must be somewhere that your android can access.
 (You can quickly test this with your android browser).
 Modify the host string (in res/values/strings.xml) to the server IP.